Nicky Lopez Player Props: Royals vs. Cardinals

-On Monday, Nicky Lopez (batting .273 in his past 10 games) and the Kansas City Royals play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 2:15 PM ET.
+On Tuesday, Nicky Lopez (.500 on-base percentage in past 10 games, 115 points above season-long percentage) and the Kansas City Royals face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 7:45 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Nationals.
+In his last appearance, he had four hits (going 4-for-5) against the Cardinals.

 Nicky Lopez Game Info & Props vs. the Cardinals